tim-janik/beast/docs/howto-jack.md

         Routing via the JACK Audio Connection Kit
         Note: JACK adds latency compared to direct hardware access

+In ebeast, the available jack midi inputs are listed in the preferences dialog.

 ### External midi input in BEAST

-Normally, the jack midi driver will automatically connect to the first hardware device, so starting BEAST and loading "MIDI Test" from the "Demo" menu should just work.
+If you have external midi devices, the jack midi driver (as auto-detected) will automatically connect to the first hardware device (if any), so starting BEAST and loading "MIDI Test" from the "Demo" menu should just work.
 You should be able to use an external midi keyboard and the events should be delivered via jack midi to BEAST.

 In case you have more than one jack midi input, you may need to select the correct one using something like

     $ beast -m jack=system:midi_capture_1

+In ebeast, you can select the jack midi device using the preferences dialog.

 ### Manually connecting the midi input

 There are cases where the default midi driver strategy "connect to physical device" is not sufficient.
 One case is if you wish to use jack-keyboard.
 You start it using

     $ jack-keyboard